Connect with us

 Sony collaborated with mastering engineers Mike Piacentini of Battery Studios NY and Akihiro Nishimura (formerly with The Power Station) on the tuning of the MDR-M1.
 The result is a headphone with a tonal balance that is very similar to the sound of speakers in professional studio control rooms.
 The stated goal was to create an accurate reference point so the sound of the final product will match what was heard in the studio.

 Sub-bass depth is very good with notes heard into the mid 30Hz range and felt below that which is a definite improvement over the 7506.
 Mid-bass textures are improved as well with a good balance of detail and weight.
 The lows was always my biggest complaint with the 7506 as they lacked weight below about 70Hz.
-The M1 is a definite improvement in this regard and does a good job of balancing big bass when called for, and a natural presentation when not the star.
+The M1 is a definite improvement in this regard and does a good job of balancing big bass when called for, and a natural presentation when low frequencies are not the star of the show.

 Lower-mids transition cleanly from the lows without noticeable bleed or bloat and lower voices sound natural with enough weight to sound full but not so much as to feel thick.
 Guitar has good growl and rasp as well and overall the mids sound a bit more detailed than the 7506.
 Strings have good energy albeit not quite perfect (these are a $250 headphone, after all).
 Upper-mids don’t have the elevation found in the earlier model either which helps make upper vocals less strident and more natural sounding.
 I also found higher and lower vocals to stand on the same plane making duets a bit more believable as well.